Certora/Examples/CVLByExample/ExtensionContracts/README.md

     ...
 }
 ```
-The keys to the dictionary are the contracts we want to extend, and their values are lists of extension (extension) contracts and lists of functions that should be excluded from the extension (to avoid duplicate functions).
+The keys to the dictionary are the contracts we want to extend, and their values are lists of extension contracts and lists of functions that should be excluded from the extension (to avoid duplicate functions).

 What this does is "transfer" the methods from the extension contracts into the extended one, so analysis could do its thing.